View the full list of fields, first using long-form arguments:

 scyld-bootctl -i mpiAltBoot update cmdline="enforcing=0 console=ttyS1,115200"

-You can also manually customize an image, including installing or removing RPMs and modifying configuration files, by operating on the image inside a chroot:
+You can manually customize an image, including installing or removing RPMs and modifying configuration files, by operating on the image inside a chroot:

 scyld-modimg -i mpiImage --chroot

-Or combine commands, ending inside a chroot:
+You can also combine commands, ending inside a chroot:

 scyld-modimg --create --set-name mpiImage --install openmpi3.1 --chroot